 Pesto meatballs on baking sheet with sauce on side.

-After so much love for my Baked Chicken Meatballs with Carrots, I wanted to try a version that used zucchini as the veggie in the mix and add more flavor—which is where this pesto meatball idea came from.
+After so much love for my Baked Chicken Meatballs, which have carrots in the mix, I wanted to try a version that used zucchini as the veggie in the mix and add more flavor—which is where this pesto meatball idea came from.
 This is like the best aspects of the basic recipe with so much more deliciousness.
 The pesto flavor is so yummy in the mix, and they are great dipped in marinara or pizza sauce as a snack or meal component and can be used like any other meatballs—so with pasta or in sandwiches.

 The zucchini ensures that they are very tender and adds a vegetable to the mix, which is really nice.
 (If you don’t want to be able to see the green on the zucchini, simply peel it before you grate it.)